-Course Resources: all material for this course is posted at www.utm.edu/staff/jfieser/class (this material is not on Blackboard).
+Course Resources: all material for this course is posted at www.utm.edu/staff/jfieser/class and on Canvas.

 Humanities Student Learning Outcomes (SLOs): (1) Practice the critical and analytical methodologies of the humanities.
 (2) Analyze significant primary sources in the humanities.
 (3) Explain the ways in which humanistic expression reflects the culture and values of its time and place.
 (4) Frame a comparative context through which they can critically assess the ideas and values, forces and processes, and institutions and structures that have created the modern world.
 (5) Recognize and articulate the diversity of human experience across a range of historical periods and the complexities and interconnectedness of global culture and society.
 (6) Analyze the contributions of past cultures and societies and the patterns of continuity and change that have affected human history.

 Course Communications: email will be the primary means of communication outside of class.
 I try to answer all email messages within a few hours.
 During the semester I will email a few short messages to the entire class.

 Tests: Three tests will be given throughout the semester consisting of about 40-60 multiple choice questions each.
 Students who miss class on test days may be penalized.